barelyhuman/baadal/docs/preparing-for-release.md

 **Note: Make sure you are available for bug fixes for at least a couple of hours after release in case it's needed**

-- Change Versions in all package.jsons, this includes mobile, web, and backend.
+- Change Versions in all package.json files, this includes mobile, web, and backend.
 In this stack backend being same as web.
 If possible use, `npm version` to generate a new commit and tag the state.

 **IT IS VERY IMPORTANT TO TAG BUILDS AS THIS IS USED TO GENERATE CHANGELOGS AND AVOID DISPARITY BETWEEN RELEASES**